-A fully plastic rooster with a curved neck and head, with an open beak in the form of a teapot spout.
+A fully plastic rooster with a curved neck and head, with an open beak in the form of a teapot.
 Embossed and brightly decorated plumage.
-The tail feather is ring-shaped, serving as a handle, connected to the neck by a spout-shaped opening.
-Centered, round lid with a plastic tip in the shape of a chick.
+A ring-shaped tail feather serves as a handle, connected to the neck by a spout-like opening.
+A centered, round lid with a plastic chick-shaped finial.
 Polychrome painting.
 Made by Johann Joachim Kaendler, circa 1734.
-Restored; marked with a sword.
+Restored; crossed swords mark.
 Height 10.5 cm.
 Johann Joachim Kaendler's rooster model was created as a so-called trompe-l'œil, an optical illusion.
-Such animal vessels served as original table decorations, adding an element of surprise to their presentation.
-See the catalog "Cabinet Pieces," Meissen Porcelain Birds, p.
-200 and following; Rickert, Bayer.
-National Museum, No. 1126, Albiker, No. 253.
-Porcelain teapot in the shape of a rooster, created by J. J. Kaendler.
+Such animal vessels served as original table decorations, bringing an element of surprise to their presentation.
+See catalog "Cabinet Pieces," Meissen porcelain birds, pp. 200 ff.; Rickert, Bavarian National Museum, No. 1126, Albiker, No. 253.
+A porcelain teapot in the form of a rooster, created by J. J. Kaendler.
 Restored.
-Mark of crossed swords.
+Crossed swords mark.
 Meissen.
 Circa 1735-1740.

 Meissen (Meissen)